 Note that some apps perform license validation after installation and may fail to validate if Play Services or microG are not installed.

-Option 2.5: Amazon Underground
+Option 2.5: Amazon Appstore

 Option 2.6: F-Droid